 Did you miss the real revolution that’s happened in the last couple of years?
-Most channel chiefs understandably had their eye on the cloud ball.
+Most channel leaders understandably had their eye on the cloud.
 That was certainly the key transformation for partners.
 But it wasn’t the big one for vendors.

 If you are a high-tech vendor, you need to recognize we are in the middle of a data revolution.
-And that is the key revolution for channel chiefs.
+And that is the key revolution for channel management.

 Data is the real revolution